-4. Once all of the glue has dried, removed the clamps.
-Attach the board that is the cover to one side of the frame using the hinges.
+Once all of the glue has dried, remove the clamps.
+Attach the board that is the cover to the top side of the frame using the hinges.

 Once the paint is dry, it’s time to mount the box.
-I forgot to take a photo of this step, but you should be able to easily understand it.
-Attach the L brackets to the wall above the faucet box.
-Place the box on top of the brackets and lift the cover to be able to attach the box to the L brackets.
+I forgot to take a photo of this step, but you should be able to easily understand what to do.
+Attach the L brackets to the wall, above the faucet box.
+Sit the box on top of the brackets and lift the cover to be able to attach the box to the L brackets.
 You might need someone to help you hold the box in place while you attach the L brackets to it.

 Voila!
-No more ugly box in the wall, but the faucets are still easily accessible in case you need to get to them.
+No more ugly washing machine hose connection hole in the wall, but the faucets are still easily accessible in case you ever need to access them.